 Can customers become enthusiastic about your business?
 Or is it no big deal to them?
 To prevent apathy, clearly communicate why you offer what you offer.
 It is not about the features of the service, because your competitors offer the same – or very similar – services.
 To keep your customers emotionally engaged with your business requires proactive measures to make them feel like they won’t get the same level or care, attention, transparency, etc. This is strongly related to the way you brand your business.

-Why do you do what you do?
+A great place to get inspiration for this is from Simon Sinek’s book, Start With Why, revolutionized why businesses are in business and this revolution is still raging.
+His core methology is based around the question, Why do you do what you do?
 If your business didn’t offer any products or services yet, what would you tell people that you were about?
-Simon Sinek’s book, Start With Why, revolutionized why businesses are in business and this revolution is still raging.
 If your explanation of your business only involves what you do and the tools and methods you use to do it, then take the time to define your ”why” and approach your marketing with that perspective.

-Employees are the #1 asset of a service business.
+Employees are the #1 asset of any business.
 Without your people, your business does not do business.
-When key employees that customers love and had a solid business relationship with leave or transition into a different role, customers might not feel compelled to return.
+And if you’re team resembles a revolving door, chances are your customers might not feel compelled to return.
 Implementing high standards of employee care to keep employee turnover at a minimum is the start to mitigating customer loss due to personnel changes.

 Work hard for your employees just as you do for your customers.
 Beyond what it would look like to follow the “Golden Rule,” where you do unto others as you would have them do unto you.
 Instead, apply the “Platinum Rule,” which is better than gold, and do better for your employees than they would even expect to be treated.

 Start by knowing what their expectations are.
 You can run an anonymous survey to collect information.
 There are also beneficial ways to support their mental health while at work.